tbreuss/mithril-by-examples/README.md

 # Mithril by Examples

-> The missing website with up-to-date code examples that I always looked for...
+> The missing addition to Mithril.js with many up-to-date code examples that I often searched for...

 <https://mithril-by-examples.tebe.ch>